Childhood memories of disguising

 Once the big fight was over and the girls tried the dresses on and started happily giggling, and admiring themselves in front of the mirror wall, I went to the box.
 I searched for the elements of a witch costume.
 The caregiver looked at me and asked “Why do you want to dress as an ugly old witch?
 Don’t you want to be a young, rich, beautiful princess?”

-When I am a witch, I’ll be still young when I am a 100 years old, I can do a spell and I’ll be rich all by myself, I can do a spell and I’ll be the most beautiful girl on the planet.
+When I am a witch, I’ll be still young when I am a 100 years old, I can do a spell and I’ll be rich all by myself, I can do a spell and I’ll be the most beautiful girl on the planet or even in the univers.
 Moreover, I am free to do whatever I want.
 It is just a spell away.

 She looked at me as if she was hit by the bus, or as if I was crazy, while I put on my witch costume.
 Still not knowing what to say, she gave me a hateful look when I was done, and went on telling the other girls how pretty they were.